Introduction

 The only downside is that it’s a pretty small bag, but again, you probably shouldn’t feed your rabbits too much of this too often.
 But as an occasional treat or supplement to their normal diet, it’s a great, affordable hay.

-For the best orchard hay, I chose Small Pet Select Orchard Hay, which costs about $35 for a 10-pound box.
+For the orchard hay for rabbits, I chose Small Pet Select Orchard Hay, which costs about $35 for a 10-pound box.
 Orchard hay is higher in fiber but lower in protein, with a soft texture and a sweet smell that’s very attractive to bunnies.
 It comes in a re-closable box to maintain its freshness, and it’s packed very tightly.

 Orchard hay has a lot of fiber and gives your rabbits a little variety in their daily diet if you want to change things up every once in a while.
 It’s also a great alternative for anyone with an allergy to timothy hay.
 Apollo and Athena loved this hay and couldn’t wait to dig in.
 It’s very delicious hay, helps keep their digestive system healthy, and keeps their teeth groomed.